digiscot/digiscot-website/pages/milo training/milo-training-volopp.md

 #### Introduction <a name="intro"></a>

-This training module can also be downloaded in PDF form. <a href="/files/Milo 2015 Training Handbook 05 Volunteer Opportunity0515.pdf" download target="_blank">Click here to download</a>
+This training module can also be downloaded in PDF form. <a href="/files/Milo 2015 Training Handbook 05 Volunteer Opportunity 0515.pdf" download target="_blank">Click here to download</a>

 Volunteering opportunities enable users to record the relevant data about a new opportunity.
 When a volunteering opportunity is created, it is possible to create a placement with a relevant volunteer registration.